barnstee/UA-CloudPublisher/README.md

 ## Features

 * Cross-plattform - Runs on Windows and Linux
-* Runs inside a Docker container
+* Runs inside a Docker container and on Kubernetes
 * UI for connecting to, browsing of, reading nodes from and publishing nodes from an OPC UA server
 * Uses OPC UA PubSub JSON encoding
 * Uses plain MQTT broker as publishing endpoint